All Episodes

 For a statesman whose ultimate objectives are clear and who is moving to achieve them, then adapting yourself to situations as they develop sometimes makes it seem like you are being inconsistent, inconsistent in word and inconsistent in deed.

-Revolutions are inherently kind of this kind of apocalyptic element and they try to create a new man and they end up producing nothing more than corpses.
+element and they try to create a new man and they end up producing nothing more than corpses.

-And again, there are people in England who accuse Burke of inconsistency.
+And then Burke turns around and defends the American Revolution, and again there are people in England who accuse Burke of inconsistency.

-Now, Winston Churchill, reflecting on this, makes the following observation.
+Now Winston Churchill, reflecting on this, makes the following observation.

-He says, and I now quote him: A statesman in contact with the moving current of events and anxious to keep the ship on an even keel and steer a steady course may lean all his weight Now on one side and now on the other.
+He says, and I now quote him, a statesman in contact with the moving current of events, and anxious to keep the ship on an even keel, and steer a steady course may lean all his weight Now on one side and now on the other.

-His arguments in each case, when contrasted, can be shown to be not only very different in character, but contradictory in spirit and opposite in direction.
+His arguments in each case when contrasted can be shown to be not only very different in character, but contradictory in spirit and opposite in direction.

-And then lowering the hammer, Churchill says, continuing, we cannot call this inconsistency.
+And then lowering the hammer, Churchill says, continuing, We cannot call this inconsistency.

 The only way a man can remain consistent amid changing circumstances is to change with them while preserving the same dominating purpose.